 Vietnam restaurant has since closed and has been replaced by another restaurant.
 I have yet to have a chance to check it out.
+That restaurant has since been replaced, by Pho 5 Star.

 If you like value in your restaurant experiences.
 Restaurants in strip malls are usually a good bet.
 One such place in Winnipeg’s West End is Vietnam Restaurant.
 Located just north of Sargent Avenue in a strip mall that contains a pizza joint, laundromat and medical centre, Vietnam Restaurant has been delivering quality food for many years.
 For me it’s a favourite that I return to periodically.